jgrugru/grewtix/README.md

 Features to add
 ---------------
+ * add comment functionality
+ * add attachment functionality
+ * add reviewers to tickets
+ * add tag field to tickets
  * UI design overhaul: give design to login, logout, and other random pages.
 Redesign ticket form and index, make it user friendly
  * create a dockerfile to run this application
- * setup the ticket claim button through ajax, make the call asynchronously
- * add comment functionality
- * add attachment functionality
  * Create a simple reports page (total finished tickets, tickets finished by user)
  * Create a profile page
- * add reviewers to tickets
- * add tag field to tickets

 Long term goals
 ------------------------
  * Create teams/groups to view tickets inside teams/groups
  * Create customizable dashboard
- * Add api for dynamic ticket creation
+ * Add api for dynamic ticket creation and ticket queries
- * Add api for list of tickets sorted by user/team/project/etc.
  * Add time tracking for in progress tickets or manual entry of time

 Reason for development